 General requirements to segregate various classes of dangerous goods are provided in table 7.2.4, whereas substance specific segregation requirements are identified via "SG" codes in 16b of the DGL and further explained in chapter 7.2, paragraph 7.2.8.
-The segregation provisions provided by these codes take precedence over the general requirements in table 7.2.4.
+The segregation provisions provided by these codes take precedence over table 7.2.4.general requirements.